Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ZW0OOikcWN0,444.2,459.28.md

 ### Transcript

-> I'd like to say real quickly is we can make another one actual workbench so if you're playing online only one person can use one workbench at a time but if you you can create extra work benches so
+> I'd like to say real quickly is we can make another one actual workbench so if you're playing online only one person can use one workbench at a time but if you you can create extra work benches so you and a friends can work at the same